Ottas/Network-Packet-Indexer/README.md

 - Integrated OSINT tools into our environment for efficient data ingestion and enhanced threat analysis.

 ### Tools Used

-[Bullet Points - Remove this afterwards]
+- Arkime - Network capture analysis tool for examining network traffic.

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- OSINT tool - Used `urlscan.io` to check IP and URL reputation
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- Malware-Traffic-Analysis - Utilized Malware Traffic Analysis for creating and studying network traffic and malware behavior.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Wireshark - Used Wireshark to capture and analyze relevant network packets

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc